Robert Mugabe: death of a liberation 'colossus' who crushed his foes as Zimbabwe unraveled

 His departure from power failed to lift Zimbabwe’s economy, however, which remains in its worst economic crisis in a decade.
 Triple-digit inflation, rolling power cuts and shortages of U.S. dollars and basic goods have revived memories of the Mugabe era.

-Additional reporting by Nqobile Dludla, Olivia Kumwenda-Mtambo in Johannesburg; Joe Brock in Hong Kong; Fathin Ungku and Aradhana Aravindan in Singapore; Editing by Michael Perry, Robert Birsel and Jon Boyle
+Additional reporting by Nqobile Dludla, Olivia Kumwenda-Mtambo in Johannesburg; Joe Brock in Hong Kong; Fathin Ungku and Aradhana Aravindan in Singapore; Writing by Peter Graff; Editing by Michael Perry, Robert Birsel and Jon Boyle